persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

 For the FORM method the user has to define optimization parameters:

-- The algortihm method: Abdo-Rackwitz, Cobyla (default), SQP
+- The algorithm method: Abdo-Rackwitz, Cobyla (default), SQP
 - The starting point: by default it is the means of the distributions of the stochastic inputs

 In the advanced parameters (default: hidden), the user may also set the stop criteria of the
-optimisation:
+optimization:

 - The maximum number of iterations (default: 100, positive integer expected)
-- The errors: Absolute, relative, residual and constraint errors (default: 1e-5, positive float expected)
+- The errors: absolute, relative, residual and constraint errors (default: 1e-5, positive float expected)

 .. image:: /user_manual/graphical_interface/probabilistic_analysis/limitStateReliabilityApprox.png
     :align: center